 8. Before They Play, Ask About the Pool

 We live in a warm climate and many of our friends and neighbors have pools.
-I’ve learned its important to ask parents if they have a pool before my child goes to play.
-If they say yes, I make sure and ask if the back door is locked and if they have something to keep kids out of the pool like a fence or cover.
+I’ve learned it’s important to ask parents if they have a pool before my child goes to play.
+If they say yes, I ask if the back door is locked and if they have something to keep kids out of the pool, like a fence or cover.
 I then remind my child that pools are not a place we play or explore without adults.

 9. Review CPR

-Every summer I try and review what to do if someone did end up in the water without a floatie.
+Every summer, I try and review what to do if someone did end up in the water without a floatie.
 Yes, I don’t want to imagine anything ever happening.
-But I also know that if something did happen, I want to be prepared.
-Here are two videos you might find helpful: how to save a drowning child and child water rescue breathing.
+But I also know that if something does happen, I want to be prepared.
+Here are resources in addition to these water safety tips you might find helpful:

 - Child Water Rescue Breathing

 - How to Properly Perform Infant CPR

 What are some of your favorite water safety tips?
 We would love to hear!